 There are three ketones the body produces when on a ketogenic diet: acetoacetate, beta-hydroxybutyrate (BHB), and acetone.
 The ketone found in exogenous ketone supplements is BHB.
 That’s because the body can use it most efficiently.

 Now let’s take a look at why exogenous ketones are important and beneficial to a keto diet.

 There will be times when maintaining a steady ketogenic state isn’t realistic 24/7, so the purpose of ketone supplements is to provide the body with extra ketones to use when you aren’t currently in ketosis.
 Ketone supplements can be a huge help when transitioning into a state of ketosis or entering a fasted state.

 On the other hand, if you’re an athlete needing to up your carbohydrates temporarily, this will take you out of ketosis.
-In addition, the same thing can happen if you’re just a normally active person who has periods of higher carbohydrate or protein intake.
-Remember that eating too much protein is one of the biggest mistakes on the ketogenic diet.
+In addition, the same thing can happen if you’re just a normally active person who has periods of higher carbohydrate intake.

 This is where ketone supplements come in handy.
 They’ll help you get back into ketosis at any time, instead of having to wait for at least a couple days.
 They can be taken in between meals to provide a quick punch of ketones or before a workout for additional energy.

 Plus, as anyone who’s done some research on a ketogenic diet knows, using fats for fuel can help the body better utilize oxygen for producing energy.
 Taking ketone supplements and following the keto diet means reaping the many benefits of this way of life, including: